NAVINKUMAR24901075/Compromising-windows-using-Metasploit/README.md

 <img width="1920" height="1200" alt="image" src="https://github.com/user-attachments/assets/82af2852-1c17-4b9b-b5bd-2d99352c0fd1" />

+## Summary:

+This image shows the Google Chrome download history on the Windows target machine.
+A suspicious executable file named fun.exe is visible among downloaded files.
+This suggests that the payload generated for the Metasploit attack was downloaded onto the victim system and is ready for execution.

 Bypass any warning boxes, double-click the file, and allow it to run.

 On kali give the command exploit

 <img width="882" height="76" alt="3 3" src="https://github.com/user-attachments/assets/8810d49a-421a-4aa2-8d71-2a31cd84e138" />

+## Summary:

+This image confirms that the reverse Meterpreter connection was successful.
+The Metasploit console shows that a reverse TCP handler started on port 4444, the payload stage was sent to the target machine, and a Meterpreter session was opened successfully.
+This indicates that remote access to the victim system has been achieved.

 To see a list of processes, at the meterpreter > prompt, execute this command: ps  ⇒ can see the fun.exe process running with pid 1156

 <img width="1920" height="1200" alt="4" src="https://github.com/user-attachments/assets/81cb1a51-5c70-4bdc-b5f1-4adf2c34cc4d" />

+## Summary:

+This image displays a list of active processes running on the compromised Windows machine through the Meterpreter session.
+The attacker can view process IDs, executable names, architectures, users, and file paths.
+Processes such as Chrome, Microsoft Edge, Windows services, and the payload executable (fun.exe) are visible, demonstrating successful enumeration and remote interaction with the target system.

 The Metasploit shell is running inside the "fun.exe" process.
 If the user closes that process, or logs off, the connection will be lost.